MiguelAHG/mahg-data-science/_posts/2022-07-05-My-Learning-Journey-Data-Science.md

 <br/>

 Welcome to my timeline of my data science learning journey.
+I regularly update this post with new milestones.

 # How I started studying data science